RuslanNuriev86/DataScience/Taxi Orders/README.md

 # Taxi Orders Prediction

 We have a taxi orders data for few monthes of 2018.
 In porpouse to avoid drivers shortage we need to learn model to predict amount of orders in the next hour.
 Root mean squared error of prediction should be less then 48.
-XGBRegressor FBProphet
+We use linear regression and gradient boosting alghorytms.
+Time series has a trend and daily seasonality.
+Lets see how our models are going to handle this task!

 ## Data Description